 • On narrow sidewalks against the curb, achieve a similar level landing area by moving the sidewalk back away from the highway as it crosses the driveway, where possible.

-• Install a curb ramp type 7 (as per the Standard Roadway Construction Details) that lowers the driveway crossing to the grade of the street.
+• Lower the driveway crossing to the grade of the street similar to a curb ramp type 7 as per the Standard Roadway Construction Details.
 (Note, although this solution is preferable to a severe cross slope, it can create steep grades on both sides of the driveway and can cause drainage problems on the landing.)

 A median is a highly desirable element on all arterials carrying four or more lanes.
 It separates the traveled ways for traffic in opposing directions.
 The median width is expressed as the dimension between the through lane edges and includes the left shoulders, if any.
 The principal functions of a median are to: